Information Technology, Analytics, & Operations

 The department offers two majors to Mendoza College of Business undergraduate students:

 - Business Analytics: As a BAN major, you will learn how to be a global leader in scientific, data-driven analysis and research concerning all aspects of business operations.

 - Business Technology: As a BTEC major, you will learn the fundamentals of solving business problems with technology and acquire skills that are directly applicable to fields as diverse as financial services, health care, manufacturing and consulting.

 - Coordinates the MS in Business Analytics program, offered in Chicago, the MS in Business Analytics and the MBA/MS in Business Analytics Dual Degree, both offered here at Notre Dame

-- Supports Notre Dame MBA concentration tracks in Business Analytics and Consulting.
+- Supports Notre Dame MBA concentration tracks in Business Analytics, Consulting and Supply Chain & Operations Management.

 - Offers a dual-degree program that provides two-year MBA students with the opportunity to graduate with both an MBA and an MS in Business Analytics degree.

 Be a Global Leader